Business Statistics

 Assessment methods and Criteria

-A) Written exam: 32 multiple-choice questions (1 point for each correct answer; 0 points for wrong or unanswered questions)
+32 multiple-choice questions (1 point for each correct answer, 0 for incorrect or unanswered questions)

-B) Group Project Work:Instructions will be provided at the start of the course; each group will present during the final class.
+B) Group Project Work, for which instructions will be provided at the beginning of the course and which will be presented by each group during the last lesson.

-The content of the exam for attending students will be based on materials provided during the classes.
+The exam will be based on the textbook.

-The final assessment will consist of only the written exam, based on 24 multiple-choice questions (1 point per correct answer; 0 points for wrong or unanswered questions), and two exercises (up to 4 points each).
-The content of the exam for non attending students will be based only on required textbook.
+FOR NON-ATTENDING STUDENTS, the final assessment will consist only of a written exam composed of 24 multiple-choice questions (1 point for each correct answer, 0 for incorrect or unanswered questions) and two exercises (maximum 4 points each).